mrOranger/RxJs/README.md

     <img src="./assets/Architectural Concepts.png" alt="Architectural Concepts" style="width:70%">
 </p>

-- The **observable** is the source of the data that emit values and whose can be observed, technically, it is known also as **producer**.
+- The **Observable** is the source of the data that emit values and whose can be observed, technically, it is known also as **Producer**.

-- The values emitted by the observable flows in a **pipe** where some **operators** can be used to transform data before reaching their final destination.
-There is no limit on the number of operators that can be add in a pipe, moreover, the operators are pure functions as in functional programming.
+- The values emitted by the observable flows in a **Pipe** where some **Operators** can be used to transform data before reaching their final destination.
+There is no limit on the number of operators that can be add in a pipe, moreover, the operators are pure functions as in Functional Programming.

-- Last, the entity who is observing values emitted by the observable is the **observer**, known as the **consumer**.
+- Last, the entity who is observing values emitted by the observable is the **Observer**, known as the **Consumer**.

-As you can see, the data can flow starting only from the producer and reaching the consumer as final destination, it is not possible to create an alternative flow.
-Moreover, as you can see, once a consumer is attached looking for values emitted by a producer, the values can be emitted in time independently by the program's main flow.
+As you can see, the data can flow starting only from the Producer and reaching the Consumer as final destination, it is not possible to create an alternative flow.
+Moreover, as you can see, once a Consumer is attached looking for values emitted by a Producer, the values can be emitted in time independently by the program's main flow.

 ## Observer Design Pattern